prysmaticlabs/documentation/website/docs/install/install-with-script.md

 - **Join the community** - join our [mailing list](https://groups.google.com/g/prysm-dev), the [Prysm Discord server](https://discord.com/invite/XkyZSSk4My), [r/ethstaker](https://www.reddit.com/r/ethstaker/), and the [EthStaker Discord server](https://discord.io/ethstaker) for updates and support.

-## Step 3: Generate secret
+## Step 3: Review nodes and networks

 You need two different pieces of software to run an Ethereum node: an **execution-layer client** and a **consensus-layer client**.
 Execution client software contains code that allows nodes to process transactions.
 Examples of execution client software include Nethermind, Besu, and Geth.
-Prysm is a consensus-layer client that contains code for both **beacon node** and **validator** responsibilities.
+Prysm is a consensus-layer client.
+Consensus-layer clients contain code for both **beacon node** and **validator** responsibilities.

 Validators connect to beacon nodes, and beacon nodes connect to execution nodes: